pspacek/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 'Implementation' is understood to mean both 'code changes' and 'operational changes' here.

-This specification extends special handling previously defined exclusively to DS RR type to apply to all Parent-Side Types.
-In short, implementations need to modify their hardcoded condition (if RRTYPE equals DS) to (if RRTYPE is Parent-Side Type) as defined in (#term).
+To simplify, implementations need to modify their hardcoded condition (if RRTYPE equals DS) to (if RRTYPE is Parent-Side Type) as defined in (#term), with exception of including the types in delegation responses, as detailed below.

 ## Authoritative servers, Signing software, and Recursive resolvers